Circuit Insights: Towards Interpretability Beyond Activations: Methodology

-\textbf{Interpretability Beyond Activations} A central challenge in interpreting feature activations is that raw activation values do not always reveal what triggered an activation of a given feature.
-Simply highlighting token activations and prompting language models often yields vague or generic explanations such as ``variety of words on variety of topics.''
+\paragraph{Circuit-Based Patterns Detection} A central challenge in interpreting feature activations is that raw activation values do not always reveal what triggered an activation of a given feature.
+Simply highlighting token activations and prompting language models often yields vague or generic explanations such as ``variety of words on variety of topics.''\footnote{\href{https://www.neuronpedia.org/gemma-2-2b/4-gemmascope-transcoder-16k/13598}{neuronpedia.org/gemma-2-2b/4-gemmascope-transcoder-16k/13598}}

-To address this, we focus on identifying \emph{patterns} in the data that both lead to a feature’s activation and determine how the feature influences the output. \begin{itemize}[topsep=0pt, parsep=0pt, partopsep=0pt, itemsep=0pt] \item \textbf{Input-centric focus}: Using the attribution formulation in Equation~(\ref{attn_attribution}), we extract attention head--token pairs that provide strong contribution for a feature’s activation, as presented in Figure~\ref{fig:attribution}a.
+To address this, we focus on identifying \emph{patterns} in the data that both lead to a feature’s activation and determine what parts of the output, produced by the model, was influenced by the feature. \begin{itemize}[topsep=0pt, parsep=0pt, partopsep=0pt, itemsep=0pt] \item \textbf{Input-centric focus}: Using the attribution formulation in Eq.~(\ref{attn_attribution}), we extract \emph{(attention head, token)} pairs that provide strong contribution for a feature’s activation.
 Outlier pairs are selected based on their $z$-score relative to the distribution of contributions, ensuring that only the strongest connections are retained.
 We then mask the original input sequence, keeping only tokens that either directly activated the feature or contributed significantly through attention.
-This procedure isolates interpretable token patterns underlying the activation of a feature, as illustrated in Figure~\ref{fig:attribution}b, where the feature activates on references to already mentioned entities. \item \textbf{Output-centric analysis}: Using Equation~(\ref{logit-attribution}), we evaluate whether the analyzed feature contributed to the prediction of the generated tokens after being activated.
+This procedure isolates interpretable token patterns underlying the activation of a feature, as illustrated in Figure~\ref{fig:attribution}b, where the feature activates on references to already mentioned entities. \item \textbf{Output-centric analysis}: Using Eq.~(\ref{logit-attribution}), we evaluate whether the analyzed feature contributed to the prediction of the generated tokens after being activated.
 This highlights which output tokens were influenced by the feature and thus provides an estimate of its downstream impact, as shown in Figure~\ref{fig:attribution}c. \end{itemize}

+By masking only the input tokens that activated the feature and highlighting only the output tokens it influenced, we pre-identify the relevant patterns ourselves.
+This removes the burden from the explainer LLM of searching through the full context and instead lets it focus on describing the common concept behind these selected inputs and outputs, hence simplifying its task.